lucaskatayama/lucaskatayama/README.md

 My name is Lucas Katayama
-and I am Brazilian Software Developer, building web and mobile applications, with almost 8 years of experience willing to move abroad to improve my skills in development.
+and I am Brazilian Software Developer, building web and mobile applications, with years of experience willing to move abroad to improve my skills in development.

 I am self-taught and I ❤ new technologies and photography.